devdeliw/website/content/posts/nasa_derive_1.md

 Making a $B_0$ vs. Energy plot for Hyperfine like with Zeeman above is difficult.
 However, in a future post, I will be writing some "eigen-energy" simulations.
-These will allow us to see what the Hyperfine Interaction does to the $16$ basis states that define the spin-system at play.
+These will let us see what the Hyperfine Interaction does to the 16 basis states defining our spin-system at play.